RyanSnodgrass/personal-rails-template/README.md

 The goal of this repo is not to install Ruby or Rails.
 That would encompass too much.
 Follow the "does one thing and does it well" axiom.

 # Usage
-Making sure you already have ruby and rails installed-
+Making sure you already have Ruby and Rails installed-
 ```
 rails new <app_name> -m "https://raw.githubusercontent.com/mhs/Unofficial-Rails-Template/main/template.rb?token=GHSAT0AAAAAABY6MJEXUZVGG3SCOVJDMA7KY6JW6KA"
 ```